Skip to content

 When the cilium status is all green, you can also run the cilium connectivity test command.
 This command will take a while, but in the end, it should succeed with all relevant tests.

-Similarly to how you setup a VM in ETAIS self-service, you'll also have to setup a worker node.
+Similarly to how you setup a VM in ETAIS self-service, you'll also have to setup another two worker nodes.
 You don't have install consul or go through with giving scoring access though.

 Complete

-Create a virtual machine to be used as a worker node into your ETAIS self-service project:
+Create two virtual machines to be used as a worker node into your ETAIS self-service project:

-• VM name = the alias you chose-worker
+• VM name = the alias you chose-worker-a (and the alias you chose-worker-b)

 • Image = centos9

-• System Volume Type = scratch (IOPS intensive SSD)
+• System Volume Type = prod3 (IOPS intensive SSD)

-• Data Volume Size = Press the delete button next to it
+• Data Volume Size = Do not activate!

 • SSH public key = the public key that you created before

-• Security Groups = add ssh and ping (can be done by clicking in white area after default)
+• Security Groups = keep defaultadd ssh and ping

 • Networks = change Skip floating IP assignment to Auto-assign Floating IP

-And complete the node setup steps from the beginning of this lab, like you did for the control plane node.
+And complete the node setup steps from the beginning of this lab for both new VMs, like you did for the control plane node.

 Also, setup the kubeadm, kubectl and kubectl components.

-Firewall ports wise, we do not require 6443/tcp to be open for the control plane nodes, but for simplicity sake you can use the same security group as for control plane.
+Firewall ports wise, we do not require 6443/tcp to be open, but for simplicity sake you can use the same security group as for control plane.

 Verify

-You should have a new virtual machine, that has a working containerd, and also has kubeadm, kubectl and kubelet installed.
+You should have two new virtual machines, that have a working containerd, and also kubeadm, kubectl and kubelet installed.

-Similarly to the initialization command, you're going to use Kubeadm to join the node to the cluster as well.
-But before that, you need to obtain some kind of authentication method for the worker node to authenticate to the control plane.
+Similarly to the initialization command, you're going to use Kubeadm to join the nodes to the cluster as well.
+But before that, you need to obtain some kind of authentication method for the worker nodes to authenticate to the control plane.

-Steps taken by a joining node, which worker node in your case:
+Steps taken by a joining node, which are the worker nodes in your case:

 • Joining node's Kubeadm downloads necessary cluster information from the API server.
 It uses the bootstrap token and the CA key hash to verify the authenticity of that data.